Allied Warships

 Displacement: 202 tons.

-On 13 December 1939 HMS William Hallet (Skipper Charles William Hannant, RNR) was mined and sunk off the Tyne, in a field laid the previous night by the German Kommodore Bonte's destroyers Hermann Künne, Erich Steinbrinck, Bruno Heinemann and Friedrich Ihn and consisting of 240 mines.
+On 13 December 1939 HMS William Hallet (T/Skr.
+Charles William Hannant, RNR) was mined and sunk off the Tyne, in a field laid the previous night by the German Kommodore Bonte's destroyers Hermann Künne, Erich Steinbrinck, Bruno Heinemann and Friedrich Ihn and consisting of 240 mines.
 The actual position for this wreck is believed to be 55º02'591"N, 01º17'516"W. Depth approx. 47m. to bottom.

-We don't have any commands listed for HMS William Hallett (FY 554)
+Commands listed for HMS William Hallett (FY 554)

-You can help improve this page
+You can help improve our commands section

 Click here to Submit events/comments/updates for this vessel.